dougeby/IntuneDocs/intune/shared-user-device-settings-windows.md

 ---

-# Windows Holographic for Business settings to manage shared devices using Intune
+# Windows 10 and later settings to manage shared devices using Intune

-Windows Holographic for Business devices, such as the Microsoft HoloLens, can be used by multiple users.
+Windows 10 and later devices, such as the Microsoft Surface, can be used by multiple users.
 Devices that have multiple users are called shared devices, and are a part of mobile device management (MDM) solutions.

 Using Microsoft Intune, users can sign in to these shared devices with a guest account.
 As they use the device, they only get access to features you allow.
-As the Intune administrator, you can configure access, choose when accounts are deleted, control power management settings, and more for your shared Windows Holographic for Business devices.
+As the Intune administrator, you can configure access, choose when accounts are deleted, control power management settings, and more for your shared Windows 10 devices.

-This article lists and describes the settings you use in a Windows Holographic for Business device configuration profile.
+This article lists and describes the settings you use in a Windows 10 and later device configuration profile.
 When the profile is created in Intune, you then deploy or assign the profile to device groups in your organization.
 You can also assign this profile to a device group with mixed device types and OS versions.

 For more information on this feature, see [Control access, accounts, and power features on shared PC or multi-user devices](shared-user-device-settings.md).